Gen z is a generation too big to be ignored

 Starting their career search early on

-Thinking about their career early on and wanting to retire younger
+Thinking about their career earlier than previous generations and wanting to retire younger

 Using social as a tool and career finder